gravitonian/brutor-sdk/docs/generating-repo-and-share-and-activiti-extension-project.md

 -   [Stopping the Docker Containers](#stopping-the-docker-containers)

 ## Prerequisites
-The Yeoman scaffolding tool has been installed and the Alfresco project generator has been installed.
-See this [README](https://github.com/gravitonian/brutor-sdk/blob/master/README.md) if you need to install these.

-You have configured Maven according to this [doc](docs/configuring-maven-with-alfresco-repositories.md).
+You have installed and configured the development environment according to this [doc](installation-and-configuration.md).

 ## Generating the extension project
 Standing in the directory where you want to generate the project (it will be created in a new subdirectory)